Zachary-Pearce/Pomegranate/.github/CONTRIBUTING.md

 | Kintex 7 | AMD Xilinx | Untested | Untested | NA |
 | Virtex 7 | AMD Xilinx | P | F | Conflicting voltages in bank 17 (error) |

-The compatibility of a module with a platform is noted through successful synthesis and implementation, comments are also given that describes any errors or critical warnings in the event that synthesis or implemenation fails.
+The compatibility of a module with a platform is noted through successful synthesis and implementation, comments are also given that describes any errors or critical warnings returned after synthesis and implementation.

 We ask that that the 5 Xilinx chips given in the above table are tested.
 However, not all of these have to be compatible if you experience difficulties.
-You may test with/make compatible more however platforms must be stated in the table.
+You may test with/make compatible more platforms but these must be stated.

 # Contributing Optimisations
+Optimisations refer to small changes to an existing module in the repository, this could be optimisations that simplify code, reduce delay, or reduce resource utilisation.
+Optimisations should not change the core of the design and as such remain consistent with it's original documentation.
+The number one rule for any modification is that it must be justifiable and backed up with results.

-Unlike with contributing new modules, making optimisations require no extra files and there should be no changes to the documentation, we only ask that you follow the relevant pull request template and update any relevant test documentation, commonly the utilisation graphs.
+Unlike with contributing new modules, making optimisations require no extra files, we only ask that you follow the relevant pull request template and update any relevant test documentation such as utilisation graphs .

 # Where to Get Help
 Not really sure on what to write here, but here are the notes I made on it...